[Day8] Read Rust Atomics and Locks - Cell, RefCell

 • std::cell::Cell<T>

-• If T is Copy, it allows you to copy the value out
+• If T is Copy, it allows you to copy the value out (with get method).

-• It can only be used within a single thread
+• It can only be used within a single thread.

 Let's compare the following two functions:

-// nothing in the entire program can mutably borrow the integer that `a` refers to as long as `a` is borrowing it. fn f(a: &i32, b: &mut i32) { let before = *a; *b += 1; // incrementing the integer that b refers to let after = *a; // *a will not change if before != after { x(); // never happens } } use std::cell::Cell; fn f(a: &Cell<i32>, b: &Cell<i32>) { let before = a.get(); b.set(b.get() + 1); // Both a and b might refer to the same value, such that mutating through b might affect a as well let after = a.get(); if before != after { x(); // might happen, because Because a Cell<i32> has interior mutability } }
+// nothing in the entire program can "mutably borrow" the integer that `a` refers to as long as `a` is borrowing it. fn f1(a: &i32, b: &mut i32) { let before = *a; *b += 1; // never incrementing the integer that a refers to let after = *a; // 'after' never changes from `*b += 1` if before != after { x(); // never happens } } // v.s. use std::cell::Cell; fn f2(a: &Cell<i32>, b: &Cell<i32>) { let before = a.get(); b.set(b.get() + 1); // Both a and b might refer to the same value, such that mutating through b might affect a as well let after = a.get(); if before != after { x(); // might happen, because Because a Cell<i32> has interior mutability } }

-fn f(v: &Cell<Vec<i32>>) { let mut v2 = v.take(); // Replaces the contents of the Cell with an empty Vec (leaving something in its place) v2.push(1); v.set(v2); // Put the modified Vec back }
+fn f(v: &Cell<Vec<i32>>) { let mut v2 = v.take(); // Replaces the contents of the Cell with an empty Vec (leaving "something" in its place) v2.push(1); v.set(v2); // Put the modified Vec back into the Cell }

 • std::cell::RefCell

-use std::cell::RefCell; fn f(v: &RefCell<Vec<i32>>) { v.borrow_mut().push(1); // We can modify the `Vec` directly. }
+// source: https://github.com/m-ou-se/rust-atomics-and-locks/blob/d945e828bd08719a2d7cb6d758be4611bd90ba2b/examples/ch1-07-refcell.rs use std::cell::RefCell; fn f(v: &RefCell<Vec<i32>>) { v.borrow_mut().push(1); // We can modify the `Vec` directly. } fn main() { let v = RefCell::new(vec![1, 2, 3]); f(&v); assert_eq!(v.into_inner(), vec![1, 2, 3, 1]); }

-• It has a counter for outstanding (未處理的) borrows
+• It has a counter for outstanding (仍然存在的) borrows

-• It can only be used within a single thread
+• It can only be used within a single thread (like Cell)

 References